Everything You Need to Know Before Buying A Portable Air Conditioner

 While these conditioners are flexible, you should not be carried away by the idea of portability as moving them is not as easy as one may expect thanks to their weight and the hoses.
 To recap this statement, these ACs are portable, but it is too much hassle to move them regularly.

-While doing your research for a portable AC, you will come across commercial and residential ones.
+While doing your research for a portable AC machine, you will come across commercial and residential ones.
 Commercial portable ACs are meant to run non-stop throughout the day hence best for commercial use.
 They are commonly used to cool small server rooms since servers ought to be cool throughout.
 Commercial ACs have a larger BTU compared to residential ones which run for a shorter period per day.
+You need to read portable air conditioner reviews before you buy one.

 How do Portable Air Conditioners Work?

-o what happens is, warm air is sucked into the unit which is vented out of the room trough the hose (usually placed at the window).
-The air is condensed to water and depending on the technology used by the system, this water either evaporates, collects into a tank or drains from a pipe.
+what happens is, warm air is sucked into the unit which is vented out of the room trough the hose (usually placed at the window).
+The air is condensed to water and depending on the technology used by the top rated portable air conditioner system, this water either evaporates, collects into a tank or drains from a pipe.
 This goes on until the whole room is cooled.

 The Portable AC system is however faced by one major drawback, especially if your house is considerably large.
 The air cooled in one room creates a pressure difference with other rooms leading to warm air from the other rooms flowing back into the cooled room.
 It ends up overworking the system or not efficiently cooling down a room.
 To minimize this effect, try and close doors leading to other rooms while working on one room.

-The ideal situation for owning a portable air conditioner.
+The ideal situation for owning a top rated portable air conditioner.

 Most rental houses or apartments (especially the small ones) do not come with cooling systems or ductwork installed.
 If you are renting, it is quite hard to install ducts in your apartment not only because of the cost but also due to the temporary nature of your accommodation.
 In this case, a portable air conditioner is a great and affordable way to stay cool during the hot seasons.